pingcap/docs/reference/best-practices/java-app.md

 ### JDBC API

-For the basics of the JDBC API usage, see [JDBC official tutorial](https://docs.oracle.com/javase/tutorial/jdbc/).
+For JDBC API usage, see [JDBC official tutorial](https://docs.oracle.com/javase/tutorial/jdbc/).
 This section covers the usage of several important APIs.

 #### Use Prepare API